Vernon Guaranteed Income Pilot – Draft Text

 Section 5.
 Administration and Transparency

-(a) The City may administer the program directly or contract with a third-party administrator, provided that:
+(a) The City may administer the program directly or contract with a third-party administrator.

-(b) The City shall publish quarterly public reports detailing disbursements, administrative costs, and program participation.
+(b) The City or its administrator shall publish quarterly public reports of disbursements, administrative costs, and participation.

-(a) This measure shall be self-executing and binding on the City of Vernon.
+(a) Self-executing.
+This measure is self-executing and binding on the City of Vernon.

-(c) If any provision of this measure is held invalid, the remaining provisions shall remain in effect.
+(d) Severability.
+If any provision is held invalid, the remainder shall remain in effect.

 Resident feedback.